 Free Guide to Thanksgiving

 Sign up to receive a FREE E-BOOK with exclusive timelines, tips, recipes, playlists, place cards and everything you need for your Thanksgiving gathering.

 Looks like you’re already signed up or your email address is invalid.

 Looks like you unsubscribed before click here to resubscribe.

-So obviously this side dish needs to be on all of your holiday tables.
+So obviously this side dish needs to be on all of your Thanksgiving tables.
 It’s a classic taken up a notch, with just a little twist and some really good butter.
-After all, I don’t really think you can properly do the holidays without butter.
+After all, I don’t think you can properly do the holidays without butter.
 Aside from the main meal, it’s kind of the star of the show.
 Really, think about it, you need butter for that pie crust, butter for those mashed potatoes, butter for the roast meat, butter for gravy, and those rolls?
 Yeah, they definitely need butter—see, totally the star.

-And, I have to mention how easy this is to prepare–the oven does all the work for you and the ingredients are simple ones you may even have on hand right now.
+And, I have to mention how easy this is to prepare—the oven does all the work for you and the ingredients are simple ones you may even have on hand right now.
 Yes!
 Simple is always good this time of year.
-Scroll on for the recipe.

 - 2 acorn or kabocha squash, seeded and sliced into half-moons

 - 1 cup raw hazelnuts, roughly chopped

 1. Preheat the oven to 425 degrees F.